 Next up we will add some internal structure where we have eliminated the outer shell of the buildings, and for this we will use this image, so go ahead and open it up.

-Let's make a selection of this construction right here and copy paste it into a new layer in our document.
+Let's make a Selection of this construction right here and Copy and Paste it into a New Layer in our document.

 Great now we have the edges quite clean, but let's adjust even further.